 Turnitin also offers free, live, online professional support webinars through the Turnitin Academy that help instructors integrate all of our services with their classroom teaching.
 Users can connect, share and learn through activities offered in the Turnitin Community.

 Is Turnitin available in multiple languages?

 Turnitin is a global company that does business across the world.
-Turnitin currently offers interfaces and content matching for OriginalityCheck and GradeMark in English (Americas and UK), Spanish, French, German, Chinese (Traditional and Simplified), Japanese, Korean, Turkish, Portuguese, Swedish and Dutch.
-The service will soon support Finnish, English (Australia), English (India), English (Portugal), Italian and Arabic.
+Turnitin currently offers interfaces and content matching for OriginalityCheck and GradeMark in English, Spanish, French, German, Chinese (Traditional and Simplified), Japanese, Korean, Turkish, Portuguese, Swedish, Dutch, Finnish, Italian, Arabic, Polish, Russian and Romanian.
 The vision of Turnitin is to make the process of evaluating and grading written assignments completely paperless, and give faculty worldwide more time and energy to do what they do best—teach students.